wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 **This project is a work in progress!
 That means there are bugs!**

-**In its current state you can play, and most features are implemented.
+**In its current state, you can play, and most features have been implemented.
 For info about missing features, check out the [to-do page](https://github.com/users/wolfswolke/projects/2/views/1).**

 ****